dslmeinte/Building-User-Friendly-DSLs-code/ch11/README.md

 ## Code organization, per file

 * [The frontend code](./frontend) - bundled with Parcel, and served through the backend.
-    This is (or should be) identical to the frontend code from chapter 8.

 * [The backend code](./backend).
     Run this as follows: